Amtrak and Via Rail

 Here you find hints for booking the best fares, including passes, on Amtrak and Via Rail trains in Canada and the U.S.

-However, in general, you should not think of American and Canadian trains as a way to save money.
-Often Greyhound and budget airline fares are cheaper.
+Nevertheless, in general, you should not think of American and Canadian trains as a way to save money.
+Often bus and budget airline fares are cheaper.

 Instead, Amtrak and Via Rail Canada offer a great way to see lots of beautiful scenery in considerable comfort in a friendly and relaxing environment.

 This page helps you pay as little as possible.

 The Amtrak California Rail Pass - a super deal!.